owlchester/kanka/resources/docs/1.0/overview.md

 <a name="welcome"></a>
 ## Welcome

-Welcome to the documentation for Kanka, a free online worldbuilding and RPG campaign management tool.
+Welcome to the Kanka's API documentation.
+Kanka is a free online worldbuilding and RPG campaign management tool.
 The primary aim of this documentation is to provide context for the Kanka REST API.

 <a name="key-concepts"></a>
 ## Key Concepts